Classification:Communications Specialist 4

 - Experience in communicating scientific concepts to a broad audience.

-Bachelor’s degree in Public Relations, Journalism, Communications or related field and three years of progressively responsible experience relevant to the position, or an equivalent combination of training and experience.
+Bachelor’s degree in Public Relations, Journalism, Communications or related field or a Bachelor’s degree in a scientific discipline with strong communications experience, and three years of progressively responsible experience relevant to the position, or an equivalent combination of training and experience.

 The successful applicant is required to complete a background check.
 Any offer of employment is contingent on the background check.